syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* [columns] (Optional): The number of columns to exclude.
-A negative value drops from the end of the array.
+* [columns] (Optional): The number of columns to drop.
+A negative value drops columns from the end.